mkrevuelta/JIntDatesConverter/README.md

 &#x2724;: Day 0 is generally used as a default date, meaning ``no date specified´´.

-&sext;: 1900 was **not** a leap year, but Lotus123 considered it a leap year by mistake.
-Microsoft&reg; Excel&reg; perpetuates that tradition for backward compatibility.
+&sext;: 1900 was **not** a leap year, but Lotus 1-2-3 considered it a leap year by mistake.
+Microsoft&reg; Excel&reg; [perpetuates that tradition](https://docs.microsoft.com/en-us/office/troubleshoot/excel/wrongly-assumes-1900-is-leap-year) for backward compatibility.

 You can play wit this conversion in Microsoft&reg; Excel&reg;:
 * Write a number in a cell, and then change the cell format to short date.